chevere/docs/packages/Workflow.md

 use function Chevere\Workflow\job;

 job(
-    'SomeActionClass'
+    SomeAction::class
     firstName: 'Rodolfo',
     lastName: 'Berrios'
 );
 ```

-For the code above, arguments `Rodolfo` and `Berrios` will be passed to `SomeActionClass` when running the Workflow.
-These arguments will be matched against the Parameters defined at `SomeActionClass::run()`.
+For the code above, arguments `Rodolfo` and `Berrios` will be passed to `SomeAction` when running the Workflow.
+These arguments will be matched against the Parameters defined at `SomeAction::run()`.

 ### Variables